rolandtritsch/solicity-hello/README.md

-# solicity-hello
-"Hello World" contract implemented with Solicity on Ethernum
+# "Hello World" contract implemented with Solicity on Ethernum